About

 MEDIA PerSONALITY

-Shelley Ware is currently the host of the webshow Colour Of Your Jumper.
+Shelley Ware is currently a regular ‘Morning Broad’ on Broad radio talking life, covering women’s issues and current events.
 She also hosts her Facebook show Ware2Now? where she shares, everyday people’s stories.
-Shelley is a member of the award winning Outersanctum Podcast and writes a fortnightly AFL column for the Koori Mail.
-She is well known as part of the ground breaking NITV-SBS football program Marngrook which was nominated for two Best Sports Program at the Logies.
+Shelley is a member of the award winning Outersanctum Podcast and writes a fortnightly Opinion and AFL column for the Koori Mail.
+She has over two decades of live television experience, including Channel 7’s ‘Live and Kicking’ and hosting her own show AFL.com’s ‘Colour of Your Jumper.’
+She is well known as part of the groundbreaking NITV-SBS football program Marngrook, which was nominated for two Best Sports Program at the Logies.

 me.jpg